Existence of God: Empirical arguments

+Argument from naturalism

 The argument from naturalism is a philosophical argument that asserts that the natural world is all there is and that supernatural explanations are unnecessary.
 This argument is based on the premise that the universe operates according to natural laws and that these laws can be discovered through scientific inquiry.
 The argument from naturalism has been a topic of debate among philosophers for centuries, with proponents and opponents presenting various arguments and counterarguments.

 The argument from naturalism can be traced to ancient Greek philosophy, where philosophers such as Democritus and Epicurus argued that the universe was composed of atoms and void, with no need for supernatural explanations.
 However, it was not until the Enlightenment period in the 18th century that naturalism became a dominant philosophical position.
 During this time, philosophers such as David Hume and Immanuel Kant argued that knowledge could only be derived from empirical observation and rational analysis, without recourse to supernatural explanations.